tony3641/EasyTodoList/README.txt

 There are enough instructions in the program so you should have no problems by following previous notices and program instructions.

-/**IMPORTANT**/
-Using ctrl-c to abort the program will cause data loss.
-So try not to use ctrl-c to exit the program.
+Notice:

+Now, the ctrl-c signal is properly handled by using functions from signal.h.
+Feel free to hit ctrl-c and your data will still remain.
+However, the recommended way to exit the program is still by selecting the "Exit" option in the menu.

+Executing "make clean" command will also clean all events data!